 On the 5 September 2012 Andrew was appointed Minister for International Security Strategy and transferred from Defence to the Northern Ireland Office in the Prime Minister’s reshuffle on the 15 July 2014.

 In June 2017, Andrew was re-elected as the Member of Parliament for South West Wiltshire by a majority of 18,326.

-Married to Jenny, Andrew lives near Warminster with their five daughters and dog Buster.
+Married to Jenny, Andrew lives near Warminster with their five daughters.